 The production of window glass started in 1836 in a factory in Belgium.
 Since then, the product has come a long way.
 Glass has become an inevitable part of any urban building.
 One of the first milestones was the invention of tempered glass in 1929 by the French glass company Saint-Gobain.

 The first double glazing was produced in 1947 in Belgium, and it became popular due to its insulation capacities, both thermal and acoustic.
-During the 1950s, the British manufacturer, Pilkington invented a new method of glass production called float process and since then float glass has become the rage.
-By the end of the 20th century, 90% of the flat glass used throughout the world were float glass.
+During the 1950s, the British manufacturer, Pilkington invented a new method of glass production called the float process and since then float glass has become the rage.
+By the end of the 20th century, 90% of the flat glass used throughout the world was float glass.
 Enameled and tinted glass followed this.

 With the material science constantly pushing its boundaries, we saw the entry of ‘Smart Glass’, which can switch between allowing light in and blocking it out.
 The decorative and architectural possibilities with the use of glass are seemingly endless, while the list of extra functions that glass could fulfil has become longer – e.g., blocking UV and infrared radiation, providing thermal and acoustical insulation, and greater resistance to breaking.
 The cover story of this edition elucidates on versatility of glass, the need to choose the right kind of glass, management of heat ingress and light in modern glass buildings, optimising acoustic properties of glass, and much more.